 Acne vulgaris - Acne vulgaris, also known as the common pimple, is actually a form of folliculitis.
 Acne usually occurs when the hair follicle is clogged with either dead skin cells or excess oil.
 It usually manifests as red bumps or lesions on the skin and is incredibly common among teens who are going through puberty.

 Bacterial folliculitis - This is any form of folliculitis where bacteria is the cause of the condition.
 The most common bacterial culprit of bacterial folliculitis is the aforementioned Staphylococcus Aureus.
-Usually, staph bacteria live on the skin’s surface and do not cause any negative skin effects, but sometimes it is able to enter the hair’s pore and infect the follicle.
+Usually, staph bacteria live on the skin’s surface and do not cause any negative skin health effects, but sometimes it is able to enter the hair’s pore and infect the follicle.

 Fungal folliculitis - Fungal folliculitis is also known as pityrosporum folliculitis.
 This type of folliculitis is caused by a type of yeast called pityrosporum.
 Generally, doctors treat folliculitis cases as fungal infections when they’re treated unsuccessfully with antibiotics.
 Fungal folliculitis is especially common on the upper chest and upper back.
 Another sign that a patient has fungal folliculitis is that the bumps are usually pinhead-sized and uniform.

 Viral folliculitis - Viral folliculitis is usually caused by the herpes simplex virus.
 The bumps caused by viral folliculitis tend to be tender to the touch but also they usually go away on their own without treatment after about 10 days.